cyberark/cyberark-conjur-cli/README.md

 Are you using this project with [Conjur Open Source](https://github.com/cyberark/conjur)?
 Then we **strongly** recommend choosing the version of this project to use from the latest [Conjur OSS suite release](https://docs.conjur.org/Latest/en/Content/Overview/Conjur-OSS-Suite-Overview.html) .
-Conjur maintainers perform additional testing on the suite release versions to ensure compatibility.
+Conjur maintainers perform additional testing on the Suite release versions to ensure compatibility.
 When possible, upgrade your Conjur Open Source version to match the [latest suite release](https://docs.conjur.org/Latest/en/Content/ReleaseNotes/ConjurOSS-suite-RN.htm) .
 When using integrations, choose the latest suite release that matches your Conjur Open Source version.
 For any